hongbinbao/noserunner/README.md

     $ python runtests.py -h

 ### Command-line
+    usage:
 	python runtests.py [-h|--help] [--cycle CYCLE] [--reportserver]

     Process the paramters of runtests
     optional arguments:
 	    -h, --help            Show this help message and exit

 	    --cycle CYCLE         Set the number(int) of cycle.
 Execute test with a specified number of cycle.
 Default is 1

+	    --duration DURATION   The minumum test duration before ending the test.

+					Here format must follow next format: xxDxxHxxMxxS.

+					e.g. --duration=2D09H30M12S, which means 2 days, 09 hours, 30 minutes and 12 seconds

 	    --reportserver        Enable the report server feature.
 Default is disable

+	    --verbosity           Default is 2. set the level(1~5) of verbosity to get the help string of every test and the result

 ### TestCaseContext instance provided by nose plugin